tdickman/auto-loop/README.md

 # Auto Loop

-A tool for automating loop in and loop out operations for a node.
+A tool for automating loop out operations for a node.
 Auto loop monitors the state of loop out operations and records them in a database.
 In addition, it provides a tool that can run and automatically attempt loop out operations based on the current status of your channels.

 Desired channel states and maximum fees are set in `autoloop/config.py`.